-Mogees is a system that allows one to transform any object into a musical instrument just by placing a contact microphone on it.
-Mogees lets artists to take advantage of everyday objects using them as musical instruments, breaking the boundaries between the digital and the real world.
+Mogees lets artists to take advantage of everyday objects using them as musical instruments, breaking the boundaries between the physical and the digital world.

 Press and awards